JeremiePat/present.me/README.md

 ### Styling

-You can create your own style for your presentations by simply creating css stylesheets at the root of the `theme` folder.
+You can create your own style for your presentations by simply adding css stylesheets at the root of the `theme` folder.

 Any stylesheet within a subfolder won't be loaded, except is you import them within any of the top level stylesheet with the `@import` rule.
 However, if you want to split your CSS into multiple files we encourage you to prefer using Sass (see below).